(Amended November 1, 2021)

 FHE holds that the ideals of home education are:

-- the parents’ God-given authority over their children and responsibility for their education and discipline;
+- A. the parents’ God-given authority over their children and responsibility for their education and discipline;

 Article IV: Membership

 - A. All those wishing to become members of FHE must agree (by submitting the membership form online OR signing the annual membership form) to: